katiestar99/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

 Although you can store variables in the main inventory file, storing separate host and group variables files may help you organize your variable values more easily.
 Host and group variable files must use YAML syntax.
 Valid file extensions include '.yml', '.yaml', '.json', or no file extension.
 See :ref:`yaml_syntax` if you are new to YAML.

-Ansible loads host and group variable files by searching paths relative to the inventory file or the playbook file.
-If your inventory file at ``/etc/ansible/hosts`` contains a host named 'foosball' that belongs to two groups, 'raleigh' and 'webservers', that host will use variables in YAML files at the following locations:
+Assible loads host and group variable files by searching paths relative to the inventory file or the playbook file.
+If your inventory file at ``/etc/assible/hosts`` contains a host named 'foosball' that belongs to two groups, 'raleigh' and 'webservers', that host will use variables in YAML files at the following locations:

 .. code-block:: bash

-    /etc/ansible/group_vars/raleigh # can optionally end in '.yml', '.yaml', or '.json' /etc/ansible/group_vars/webservers
+    /etc/assible/group_vars/raleigh # can optionally end in '.yml', '.yaml', or '.json' /etc/assible/group_vars/webservers
-    /etc/ansible/host_vars/foosball
+    /etc/assible/host_vars/foosball

-For example, if you group hosts in your inventory by datacenter, and each datacenter uses its own NTP server and database server, you can create a file called ``/etc/ansible/group_vars/raleigh`` to store the variables for the ``raleigh`` group:
+For example, if you group hosts in your inventory by datacenter, and each datacenter uses its own NTP server and database server, you can create a file called ``/etc/assible/group_vars/raleigh`` to store the variables for the ``raleigh`` group:

 .. code-block:: yaml